scorphus/git-workshop/README.md

 # Git Workshop

-Repository used for my Git workshops.
+Repository used for my Git workshops/talks

 ## Presentation